LEARNAcademy/syllabus/js_beginning/07js_objects.md

 #### Exercise 4

-Write a Latte class that receives a type, a milk type (default to 'milk') and a number of shots ('default to 1').
+Write a Latte class that receives a type, a milk type (default to 'milk') and a number of shots (default to 1).

 #### Exercise 5